uberFoo/uberFoo.github.io/_posts/2024-03-04-dwarf-vs-splat.md

 The VM likely as not has a few tweaks that can be made.
 And for a two month old implementation, I'm quite pleased with the results.

+If you liked this post, and want to see more like it, please let me know by starring the [dwarf](https://www.github.com/uberFoo/dwarf) repository on GitHub.

 ## Full Program Source

 Below is the full source of the benchmarks.